What is a company seal?

 - Minutes Of Meeting

 - Share Transfers

-Rather than having a number of company seals in different countries, it is usual that the company seal be officially kept at the registered office in Ireland with no mention of another jurisdiction on the face of it.
-If a contract has to be completed in Spain, we send the seal to the Director and he then returns it to the registered office when the business is concluded.
+However, rather than having a number of company seals in different countries, the company seal is usually kept at the registered office in Ireland.
+This means that if a contract is completed in Spain, the seal would be sent to the director and then returned to the registered office in Ireland when the business is concluded.

 Order your company seal today

 If you need a company seal, you can order one through a law/legal stationers or you can purchase a seal through a company formation agent who purchases the seal on your behalf.

 Order your company seal through Accountant Online today.
 You’ll receive your company seal within 2-3 working days.